What is eCommerce? Everything you need to know [2022 guide]

 2. Stores Selling Physical Goods

 These merchants follow the typical online retail business model.
-From swimsuits to sportswear and office equipment, shoppers can add what they need to their online cart and then buy it.
+From swimsuits to sportswear and office equipment, shoppers can add what they need to their online cart and buy it (usually with a credit card).
 Afterward, the store delivers the product directly to the customer.

-Some stores use drop shipping for order fulfillment.
+Some online retailers use dropshipping for order fulfillment.
 This is a fulfillment method where the merchant purchases the product from a third-party supplier and gets it shipped directly to the customer.
-Dropshipping removes the need to buy or stock inventory.
+Dropshipping removes the need to buy or stock inventory, making inventory management and supply chain issues less burdened.
+In recent years, it's become a trendy type of model for small business because it allows the business owner to focus their efforts on marketing, customer service, and online advertising.

-Some examples of eCommerce stores that sell physical products include:
+Some examples of stores that sell physical products include:

 3. Service-Based E-Tailers

 Service-based e-tailers sell services online.
-They may sell services through an online store or platform, a subscription-based model, or they may send you an invoice in exchange for services rendered.
+They may sell services through an online store or platform, a subscription-based model, or send you an invoice in exchange for services rendered.

 For instance, contractors, consultants, and freelancers that sell services online are considered service-based e-tailers.
-SaaS companies, language learning platforms, and freelance marketplaces are also considered service-based e-tailers.
+SaaS (software-as-a-service) companies, language learning platforms, and freelance marketplaces are also considered to be service-based e-tailers if they charge on a subscription model.

 Some specific examples of service-based e-tailers include: